paradedb/paradedb/pg_lakehouse/README.md

 ### To Data Lake

-Writing to data lakes are not yet supported but are coming soon.
+Writes to data lakes are not yet supported but are coming soon.

 ## Development